adamaltmejd/cv/cv.md

 :   Royal Academy Research Grant (Principal Investigator, SO2018-0065)

 2014
-:   Tom Hedelius Scholarship for Studies Abroad
+:   Tom Hedelius Scholarship for research visit to Harvard University

-2013
-:   SASSE Scholarship

 # Presentations and Workshops